-32. Watts and his tactical team members were well known by the residents of the Ida B. Wells area.
+32. Watts and his tactical team members were well-known to Mr. Almond and the residents of the Ida B. Wells.

 ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.